 This beautiful park is the state’s most visited attraction.
 Over 3,200 acres are where different great activities like special events, such as the Independence Day Celebration, farmyard, fall festival, museum, a railroad, 4-D Theater, and so on are located.

 6. Zoo Atlanta, GA

 You have close access to over 1,000 animals, such as one of the country’s largest populations of great apes.
 The zoo is popular across the globe for its care as well as the study of extinct amphibians and reptiles.
 Make sure you ride with your family on the Zoo Train and the Carousel of the Endangered Species.

 7. Six Flags Amusement Park

-Have you made up your Mind to Move to Atlanta?
+Have you made up your Mind to Move to Atlanta, GA?

-Whether you are moving inside the state or across the United States, the moving process can turn out stressful.
-Moving APT is here to provide professional moving solutions in Atlanta and also moving trucks to help with your move.
+Whether you are moving local or across the country, the moving process can turn out stressful.
+Moving APT is here to provide professional moving solutions in Atlanta, GA and also moving trucks to help with your move.